mkdirlove/qr_code_generator/README.md

 #### Usage
 ```
+$ cargo run -- -h

 Please provide a value for the -t or --text flag.
 ```
 #### Sample Usage #1